-Nature thrives in the Midwest and the Quad Cities region is no exception.
+Nature thrives in the Midwest, and the Quad Cities region is no exception.

-From the Mississippi River and its tributaries, to their floodplain wetlands and backwaters, to the wooded bluffs and upland plains, more than 16,000 acres
+From the Mississippi River and its tributaries, to their floodplain wetlands and backwaters, to the wooded bluffs and upland plains, more than 16,000 acres of publicly accessible natural areas lie within an hour’s drive of the Quad Cities metro area.

 The sheer scope of these natural areas is impressive, but their existence may come as a surprise to even the most avid local naturalists.
 Many of our best natural areas have been overlooked in favor of promoting our riverfronts and traditional tourist attractions – but "the times they are a-changin'."